cdrezen/itRWR/README.rst

  Library Codes
 -----------------

-* ``community.py`` : Python script containing the function for community identification based on recursive random walk with restart
+* ``community.py`` : Python script containing the function for community identification based on iterative random walk with restart
-* ``create_config_seed_files.py`` : Python script to generate the configuration yml files and the files containing the seeds for each disease
+* ``create_config_seed_files.py`` : Python script to generate the configuration yml files and the files containing the seeds (causative genes) for each disease
 * ``run_community_ID.py`` : Main Python script containing the function to automatize the community identification for a list of diseases